gmazoyer/looking-glass/docs/openbgpd.md

 ## Security and user access

 Looking Glass call the `bgpctl` utility.
-This utility is only accessible via root user we higly recomand to use a restriction mecanisme like `sudo` or `doas` intead of a root user.
+This utility is only accessible via root user, we higly recomand to use a restriction mecanisme like `sudo` or `doas` intead of a root user.

-The `become_method` allow you to precise witch tool you use to run your commande as root :
+The `become_method` allow you to select witch tool you use to run your commande as root :
 ```
 $config['routers']['xxxx']['type'] = 'openbgpd';
 $config['routers']['xxxx']['user'] = 'lg';